viswarajramji/Bowling-Game/README.md

 # Bowling-Game

-This application is a score-based calculator for bowling game.
+This application is a score-board calculator for bowling game.